rtm516/GeyserMC-wiki/Setup.md

 ## Plugin Setup
 1. Download a jar of Geyser from the [build server](https://ci.nukkitx.com/job/Geyser/job/master/) depending on what platform your server runs on.
 2. Put Geyser in your plugins folder and start up the server.
 3. Configure any needed options in the Geyser config.
-In most scenarios this file should not need to be touched unless you intend to use [Floodgate](Floodgate), or you're running your Java on a port that is not 25565.
+In most scenarios, this file should not need to be touched unless you intend to use [Floodgate](Floodgate), or you're running your Java on a port that is not 25565.
 4. Restart your server if needed.

 Once you're done, open up Minecraft: Bedrock Edition and in the **Friends** tab, Geyser should show up there.
 If it does not show up, just add your IPv4 as an external server.